Frequently Asked Questions About the Public Charge Rule

 Children who are applying for a green card are subject to the new rule.
 However, a child’s use of Medicaid (HUSKY) will not be counted against them.
 A child’s use of public benefits other than Medicaid (HUSKY) will be counted against them.

-What benefits would not be included under the proposed rule?
+What benefits are not included under the public charge rule?

 Using these benefits will not hurt your chances of getting a green card:

 Disaster relief; emergency medical assistance; state, local, or tribal programs (other than cash assistance) that are not federal; benefits received by your family members; education; child development (such as Head Start or Early Head Start); employment and job training programs; transportation vouchers or non-cash transportation services; federal earned income tax credit; child tax credit; student loans; energy assistance; free and reduced school lunch; WIC; Medicaid for children and pregnant women; and any other benefit not specifically listed in the proposed rule.

 What if I need benefits because of the coronavirus?

 USCIS will not consider testing, treatment, or preventative care (including vaccines, if a vaccine becomes available) related to COVID-19 as part of the test they use to determine if someone is a public charge, even if such treatment is provided or paid for by one or more public benefits (e.g. federally-funded Medicaid).

 USCIS will still consider receipt of other benefits during this period.
 However, if you are subject to the public charge rule and had to rely on public benefits during the COVID-19 outbreak, you can give USCIS an explanation of why you had to use benefits and provide evidence to support your explanation.
 For example, if your work place, school, or university shut down to prevent the spread of COVID-19, you can include a statement with your green card application explaining how this shut down affected your circumstances.
 USCIS considers many factors when deciding whether you are a public charge, such as your age, skills, education, health, and receipt of benefits.